 The WE50 awards take place each year to coincide with International Women in Engineering Day (INWED) on 23 June, a day endorsed by UNESCO patronage since 2016.
 INWED celebrates the achievements of women in engineering and related roles, and highlights the opportunities available to engineers of the future Concrete Society.

 The WE50 were judged by a panel of industry experts and head judge, Dawn Fitt, commented: “As a former engineering technician apprentice it has been a pleasure, and encouraging, to see at firsthand the fantastic achievements of both current and former apprentices.
-This is particularly heartening given the push to increase the apprenticeship numbers within the industry.”
+This is particularly heartening given the push to increase the apprenticeship numbers within the construction industry.”
+If you are ever thinking about working in construction, then check out these great construction jobs.

 Jacinta is the living embodiment of this route to success.
 She is a qualified refrigeration engineer and has been working in the industry for over 16 years.
 She began her apprenticeship with an RAC contractor in Dublin while, for the off-the-job phases of her studies, she attended both what were then DIT Bolton St, Dublin and FÁS Cork.